tls-attestation/exported-attestation/draft-fossati-tls-exported-attestation.md

 The reader is assumed to be familiar with the vocabulary and concepts defined in RFC 9334 and RFC 9261.

-"Remote attestation credentials", or "attestation credentials", is used to refer to both attestation evidence and attestation results, when no distinction needs to be made between them.
+"Remote attestation credentials", or "attestation credentials", is used to refer to both Evidence and attestation results, when no distinction needs to be made between them.

-# cmw_attestation TLS Certificate Message Extension
+# cmw_attestation Extension to Certificate Message of Authenticator

-This document introduces a new TLS certificate message extension called cmw_attestation.
+This document introduces a new extension, called `cmw_attestation`, to the post-handshake Certificate message of Authenticator.
-This extension allows Attestation Evidence or Attestation Results to be included in the extensions field of the end-entity certificate in the TLS Certificate message.
+This extension allows Evidence or Attestation Results to be included in the extensions field of the end-entity certificate in the TLS Certificate message.

-As defined in {{Section 4.4.2 of !RFC8446}}, the TLS Certificate message consists of a certificate_list, which is a sequence of CertificateEntry structures.
+As defined in {{Section 4.4.2 of !I-D.ietf-tls-rfc8446bis}}, the TLS Certificate message consists of a certificate_list, which is a sequence of CertificateEntry structures.
 Each CertificateEntry contains a certificate and a set of associated extensions.
 The cmw_attestation extension MUST appear only in the first CertificateEntry of the Certificate message and applies exclusively to the end-entity certificate.
 It MUST NOT be included in entries corresponding to intermediate or trust anchor certificates.
 This design ensures that attestation information is tightly bound to the entity being authenticated.

 The cmw_attestation extension is only included in the Certificate message during Exported Authenticator-based post-handshake authentication.
 This ensures that the attestation credentials are conveyed within the Certificate message, eliminating the need for modifications to the X.509 certificate structure.